Perfecting Westminster

 more perfect.
 And the implementation will not change the

 historic nature of the clock mechanism.
+Such adjustments would be

 One could argue that any change would be non historic.